DavidMercier/NIMS/doc/models.rst

 Some authors proposed another correction factor function of the angle of the conical indenter and the Poisson's ratio of the indented material [#Hay_1999]_ and [#Strader_2006]_.
-For a conical indenter with an half-angle of :math:`\gamma \leq 60^{\circ}` (e.g.: Cube-Corner indenter), the analytical approximation is :
+For a conical indenter with an half-angle of :math:`\gamma \leq 60^{\circ}` (e.g.: Cube-Corner indenter), the analytical approximation is:

     .. math:: \beta = 1 + \frac{{\left(1-2\nu\right)}}{{4\left(1-\nu\right)tan\gamma}}
             :label: gamma_low_angle